 Taking a look inside, there are two O rings; one protecting the battery cavity and the other behind the lens for water resistance.
 But this isn’t a sealed flashlight so I would avoid submerging it in water, but it will be fine for wet and snowy days.

 Testing it out in the dark, the high beam gives a bright light, and it zooms and focuses in well, and sharpens into a square LED.
-The low mode still gives a good beam, and strobe mode will most certainly catch a person off guard who may be coming towards you
+The low mode still covers a good beam distance, and the strobe mode will most certainly catch a person offguard who may be coming towards you.

 Specifications